 Rocketo only uses whole (not isolated) real ingredients, and exceeds the FEDIAF requirements by doing this.
 This is very unusual.

 Like all animals, dogs have evolved to eat ‘real foods’ produced by nature, not made in a lab.
 Man-made vitamins & minerals are often not recognised by the body as ‘real’ vitamins and minerals, and therefore can cause more stress on the body than good when ingested, and they can be difficult to digest and assimilate.
-In addition, many synthetic vitamin and mineral supplements contain harmful fillers, binders and preservative which can do far more damage than good!
-It is really difficult to tell from the packaging if you are buying synthetic vitamins and mineral, so establishing a trusted list of suppliers is key.
-One way to check, is that the ingredient list will not include ‘vitamins and mineral’, or a ‘pre-mix’, and the ingredients should only list rea whole food ingredients.
+In addition, many synthetic vitamin and mineral supplements contain harmful fillers, binders and preservatives which can do far more damage than good!
+It is really difficult to tell from the packaging if you are buying synthetic vitamins and minerals, so establishing a trusted list of suppliers is key.
+One way to check is that the ingredient list will not include ‘vitamins and minerals’, or a ‘pre-mix’, and the ingredients should only list real whole food ingredients.

-Alas there have been lawsuits affecting the pet food industry that have been caused by synthetic vitamin and mineral mixes causing harm, and in some cases death, so these should be avoided at all costs.
-Using organic, or wild sourced, free from pesticides and herbicides, also has a great effect on the quality, and impact in the body, of the ingredients used.
-Any time the body sees a man-made substance, whether it be a chemical used in the food production, or a chemical substitute for the food, the body triggers a response to eliminate that substance from it.
-Obviously, we want dog’s to absorb the required nutrients from the food, so keeping all the ingredients in a natural, unpolluted form, is crucial.
+Alas, there have been lawsuits affecting the pet food industry that has been caused by synthetic vitamin and mineral mixes causing harm, and in some cases death, so these should be avoided at all costs.
+Using organic, or wild-sourced, free from pesticides and herbicides, also has a great effect on the quality, and impact in the body, of the ingredients, used.
+Any time the body sees a man-made substance, whether it be a chemical used in food production or a chemical substitute for food, the body triggers a response to eliminate that substance from it.
+Obviously, we want dogs to absorb the required nutrients from the food, so keeping all the ingredients in a natural, unpolluted form, is crucial.
 This is what we achieve.